 Are you a young person, age 25 or younger, who is passionate about giving back to your community?
 Do you have the ambition to help develop your community or country?

-In September 2016, Watipa launched a new scholarship program to support young people achieve their dreams to give back to their community.
-In 2017, we are raising funds to sustain support to the inaugural Watipa scholars as well as extending the opportunity to some new and worthy applicants.
+In September 2016, Watipa launched a scholarship program to support young people achieve their dreams to give back to their community.
+You can apply for a Watipa scholarship if you are:

 - 15 – 25 years of age